NOC-MSM/pyBDY/docs/index.md

 - Sigma to sigma vertical layer interpolation is now possible.
 - Vertical interpolation in pyBDY can now be turned off for zco vertical coodinate data.
+- The namelist has been streamlined to removed variables that are no longer used.
 - Time input in the namelist has changed to offer more granularity.
 - Grid variables names are now specified using a .json file instead of .ncml.
 Source data is still specified with .nmcl.
 - The boundary is split into chunks to allow for processing smaller sections of data.